-A well-organised pantry makes finding ingredients simple (so cooking is more enjoyable), cuts down on food waste (goodbye stale, half-used packets) and makes it easier to know when you need to stock up (no more ringing for takeaway because you forgot to replenish a vital ingredient).
+A well-organised pantry makes finding ingredients simple (so cooking is more enjoyable), cuts down on food waste (goodbye stale, half-used packets) and makes it easier to know when you need to stock up (no more last minute takeaway because you forgot to replenish a vital ingredient).

 Best for treats, specialty items and alcohol

 - Keeping treats where they are harder to see (and reach) makes them less of a temptation.
 But if those chocolate biscuits are still calling your name, put them in a tub or opaque container.